flutter/flutter-intellij/CONTRIBUTING.md

 ## Running plugin tests

 The repository contains two pre-defined test run configurations.
-One is for 'unit' tests; that is currently definied as tests that do not rely on the IntelliJ APIs.
+One is for 'unit' tests; that is currently defined as tests that do not rely on the IntelliJ APIs.
 The other is for 'integration' tests - tests that do use the IntelliJ APIs.
 In the future we would like for the unit tests to be able to access IntelliJ APIs, and for the integration tests to be larger, long-running tests that excercise app use cases.